LexSheyn/Trick3DEngine/README.md

 		+ Event notification can be stopped by changing event status 'IsHandled' to 'true'.
 		+ Listener can unsubscribe from all events at once by calling UnsubscribeFromAll(LISTENER);

-		- Uses std::multimap for listener registry, element access has O(log N) complexity and might be slow with a huge amounts of subscribers.
+		- Uses std::multimap for listener registry, element search has O(log N) complexity and might be slow with a huge amounts of subscribers.
 		- Event subscribers have to inherit from IEventListener and implement its interface (OnEvent(const FEvent* const Event)).
 		- In OnEvent function every subscriber have to dispatch events by type using switch statement to appropriate functions.